Kingston residents asked to stop dumping grease down the drain | CBC News

 Roberts said the FOG cups have been popular, but that they're not the only option.

 "You don't necessarily need to wait until you have a FOG cup.
-You can use other compostable containers that can go in your green bin as well."
+You can use other compostable containers."

 Utilities Kingston is reminding residents to remove grease from dishes using paper towels or napkins before washing them, noting that using a reusable cloth to do so is not effective as the grease will still end up in the sewer once the cloth is washed.